-Our hair is a huge part of who we are.
+Our healthy hair is a huge part of who we are.
 We make a statement through how we wear it even if this might not be the intention.
-Whether we have a standing theme going on or whether we change it with season, there is always more to it than just its length, shape, texture and colour.
+Whether we have a standing theme going on or whether we change it with the season.
+There is always more to it than just its length, shape, texture and colour.
 Coco Chanel understood this very well when she said: “A woman who cuts her hair is about to change her life”.

 “Your hair is the ball gown that you never take off” – Jo Robertson, Head of UK & Roi Education, GHD.

-We’ve all heard the saying “you are what you eat” so likewise, gorgeous and healthy hair is a result of a healthy lifestyle.
-Neglecting one’s health may lead to breakage, brittleness and even hair loss, says Nutritional Therapist, Jo Lewin.
+We’ve all heard the saying “you are what you eat”.
+So likewise, gorgeous and healthy hair is a result of a healthy lifestyle.
+Neglecting one’s health may lead to breakage, brittleness and even hair loss.
+That is what Nutritional Therapist, Jo Lewin says.

 A diet rich in proteins will do your hair a lot of good.